WorksOnArm/OpenStackWorksOnArm/README.md

 ## Overview

-You can create an OpenStack cloud powered by Packet ARM bare metal using Terraform quickly and easily using these instructions.
-This deployment showcases how a multi-node cloud can be deployed across ARM powered bare metal.
+Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Packet.
+Specifically, this deployment showcases how a multi-node cloud can be deployed on Armv8 bare metal.

-This deployment defaults to a minimum 4 node OpenStack cloud consisting of 3 ARM nodes and a single x86 node.
-The x86 node is included to showcase how OpenStack can concurrently manage ARM and x86 virtual workloads atop a heterogenous cloud.
-The controller and dashboard nodes are configured to run on ARM hardware.
-It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
-By default, the template uses the smallest sized ARM (baremetal_2a) and x86 (baremetal_0) hardware available.
+The deployment defaults to a minimum 4 node OpenStack cloud, consisting of 3 Armv8 nodes and a single x86 node.
+The x86 node is included to showcase how OpenStack can concurrently manage Arm and x86 virtual workloads atop a heterogenous cloud.

+- The controller and dashboard nodes are configured to run on Armv8 hardware.
+- It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Packet).
+- By default, the template uses the smallest sized ARM (baremetal_2a) and x86 (baremetal_0) hardware available.

-If you require support, please email help@packet.net, visit the Packet IRC channel (#packethost on freenode), or post an issue within this repository.
+If you require support, please email [help@packet.net](mailto:help@packet.net), visit the Packet IRC channel (#packethost on freenode), subscribe to the [Packet Community Slack channel](https://slack.packet.net) or post an issue within this repository.

+Contributions are welcome to help extend this work!

 ## Cloud Abilities